You are here

 In the 2020-2021 school year, COVID-19 caused many schools in Colorado to completely shift their instructional models from traditional in-person to remote learning instruction and other types of hybrid models.
-This shift has upended what districts thought of as “normal” instruction for a large number of students.
-Rather than going back to business as usual, it is an important moment to step back and reassess what we know, or thought we knew, about “what works” in terms of instruction, seat time/funding requirements and—fundamentally—achieving strong student outcomes.
+This shift upended what districts thought of as “normal” instruction for a large number of students.
+It has been important to step back and reassess what we know, or thought we knew, about “what works” in terms of instruction, seat time/funding requirements and—fundamentally—achieving strong student outcomes.
 As such, CDE started the Blended Learning Initiative (BLI) for collective conversation across districts, schools, and the state to look at what we’ve learned, how students have been impacted, how education has evolved, and where we go from here.

-Through the two-year BLI during the 2021-2022 and 2022-2023 school years, CDE will conduct research and facilitate activities to understand more about online and blended learning models that are being used by brick-and-mortar districts and schools both within Colorado and nationwide.
-The BLI includes Colorado districts and schools that are implementing learning models that fall outside of the updated posted guidance related to Blended Learning and Supplemental Online Courses.
-Those districts and schools are eligible for a two-year formal variance waiver for years 2021-2022 and/or 2022-2023.
-Throughout the two-year BLI, CDE will engage district and school leaders, educators, and families including students to provide feedback about online and blended learning.
-In addition, the BLI welcomes representatives and stakeholders from the online school and program community in order to facilitate robust policy and best practices discussions.
+During the 2021-2022 and 2022-2023 school years, CDE conducted research and facilitated activities to understand more about blended and online learning models that are being used by brick-and-mortar districts and schools both within Colorado and nationwide.
+Throughout the BLI, CDE engaged district and school leaders, educators, and families including students to provide feedback about blended and online learning.
+The BLI has welcomed representatives and stakeholders from the online school and program community to contribute to robust policy and best practices discussions.
 The findings from the BLI have been shared with the Colorado State Board of Education (February and June 2021, February and June 2022, February and April 2023) with anticipation to engage the rulemaking process in 2023.